GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Communication must be stateless in nature, such that each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
+> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
 >
-> ~ *Roy Fielding*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts